-As foon as the French Ships arrive at Quebec, the Merchants of that City who have their Factours in the other Towns, load their Barques with Goods in order order to transport 'em to these other Towns.
-Such Merchants as act for themselves at Trois Rivieres, or Monreal, they come down in Person to Quebec to Market for themselves, and then put their Effects on board of Barques, to be convey'd home.
-If they pay for their Goods in Skins, they buy cheaper than if they made their payments in Money or Letters of Exchange: by reason that the Seller gets considerably by the Skins when he returns to France.
+As foon as the French Ships arrive at Quebec, the Merchants of that City who have their Factors in the other Towns, load their Barques with Goods in order order to transport 'em to these other Towns.
+Such Merchants as act for themselves at Trois Rivieres, or Monreal, they come down in Person to Quebec to market for themselves, and then put their Effects on board of Barks, to be convey'd home.
+If they pay for their Goods in Skins, they buy cheaper than if they made their Payments in Money or Letters of Exchange; by reason that the Seller gets considerably by the Skins when he returns to France.
 Now, you must take notice, that all these Skins are bought up from the Inhabitants, or from the Savages, upon which the Merchants are considerable Gainers.
-To give you an instance of this matter.
-A Person that lives in the Neighbourhood of Quebec, carries a dozen of Martins Skins, five or fix Foxes Skins, and as many Skins of wild Cats, to a Merchants House, in order to fell 'em for Woollen Cloth, Linnen, Arms, Ammunition, &c.
-In the truck of these Skins, the Merchant draws a double profit, one upon the score of his paying no more for the Skins, than one half of what he afterwards fells 'em for in the lump to the Factours for the Rochel Ships; and the other by the exorbitant rate he puts upon the Goods that the poor Planter takes in exchange for his Skins.
-If this be duly weigh'd, we will not think it strange that these Merchants have a more beneficial Trade, than a great many other Tradesmen in the World. my feventh and eighth Letter, I related the particulars of the Commerce of this Country, especially that which the Inhabitants carry on with the Savages, who supply 'em with the Skins of Beavers, and other Animals.
-So that now it remains only to give you an Inventory of the Goods that are proper for the Savages, and of the Skins which they give in exchange, together with their neat Prices.
+To give you an Instance of this Matter; a Person that lives in the Neighbourhood of Quebec carries a dozen of Martin's Skins, five or fix Fox's Skins, and as many Skins of wild Cats, to a Merchant's House, in order to fell 'em for woollen Cloth, Linnen, Arms, Ammunition, &c.
+In the Truck of these Skins the Merchant draws a double Profit, one upon the Score of his paying no more for the Skins, than one half of what he afterwards fells 'em for in the Lump to the Factors, for the Rochel Ships; and the other by the exorbitant Rate he puts upon the Goods that the poor Planter takes in exchange for his Skins.
+If this be duly weigh'd, we will not think it strange, that these Merchants have a more beneficial Trade than a great many other Tradesimen in the World.
+In my feventh and eighth Letters I related the Particus lars of the Commerce of this Country, especially that which the Inhabitants carry on with the Savages, who supply 'em with the Skins of Beavers, and other Animals.
+So that now it remains only to give you an Inventory of the Goods that are proper for the Savages, and of the Skins which they give in Exchange, together with their neat Prices.

-Short

 Short and light Fusees.
 Powder.

-Ball and cut Lead, or Small-shot.
+Ball and cut Lead, or fmall Shot.
 Axes both great and small.
 Knives with their Sheaths.
 Sword-blades to make Darts of.

-Kettles of all sizes.
+Kettles of all Sizes.
 Shoomakers Awls.
-Fish-hooks, of all fizes.
+Fish-hooks of all Sizes.
 Flint Stones.

-Caps of blew Serge.

-Shirts made of the common Brittany Linnen.
+Caps of blue Serge.
+Shirts, made of the common Britany Linnen.
 Woolsted Stockins, short and coarse.

-Brasil Tobacco.

-Coarse white Thread for Nets.

-Sewing Thread of feveral colours.
+Brafil Tobacco.
+Coarfe white Thread for Nets.
+Sewing Thread of leveral Colours.
 Pack-thread.
 Vermillion.
 Needles, both large and fmall.
 Venice Beads.
 Some Iron Heads for Arrows, but few of 'em.

-A fmall quantity of Soap.

-A few Sabres or Cutlasses.
+A fmall Quantity of Soap.
+A few Sabres, or Cutlaffes.
 Brandy goes off incomparably well.

-The Names of the Skins given in exchange, with their Rates.
+The Names of the Skins given in Exchange, with their Rates.

-THE Skins of Winter Beavers, alias Muscovy Beavers, are worth per pound in the Farmer Generals Warehouse.

-4 Livres.
-10 Som.
-The Skins of fat Beavers, the Hair of which falls off, while the Savages make use of 'em, per pound,
+HE Skins of Winter Beavers, alias Muscovy Beavers, are worth per Pound, in the FarmerGeneral's Warehouse, - 4 Livres.
+10 Sous.
+The Skins of fat Beavers, the Hair of which falls off while the Savages make use of em, per Pound,

 5 L. o S.

-Of Beavers taken in Autumn, per pound 3 10
+Of Beavers taken in Autumn, per Pound 3 10

+Of dry or common Beavers, per Pound 3 0

+Of